Skip to content

 Have more questions about DNP?

-If someone swallows DNP, they should go to the emergency room immediately.
+If someone swallows DNP, they should be taken to an emergency room immediately.

 If you have a question about using DNP or another weight loss drug, use the webPOISONCONTROL® online tool or call your poison center at 1-800-222-1222.
 Whether online or by phone, expert guidance is always free, confidential, and available 24 hours a day.